EQ4/edmkey/README.md

 'title' mode, the program looks for the ground-truth annotation embedded in the name of the audio file itself, according to the following format:

-FORMAT:  'Artist Name - Title of the Song = Key annotation < genre > DATASET.wav'
+FORMAT: Artist Name - Title of the Song = Key annotation < genre > DATASET.wav
-EXAMPLE: 'Audio Junkies - Bird On A Wire = F minor < edm > KF1000.wav'
+EXAMPLE: Audio Junkies - Bird On A Wire = F minor < edm > KF1000.wav

 Besides common python libraries, this script depends on a module named "key_tools.py" which is provided along this file.